Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

    ncn-m# cp -p /root/.ssh/id_rsa /root/.ssh/id_rsa.pub k8s/${K8SVERSION}/filesystem.squashfs/root/.ssh
    ```

-1. Add the public ssh key for the root account to `authorized_keys`.
+1. Add the public SSH key for the root account to `authorized_keys`.

    This example assumes that an RSA key was generated so it adds the id_rsa.pub file to authorized_keys.